Ezwen/bandcamp-collection-downloader/README.md

                             If no cookies file is provided, cookies from the local Firefox installation are used (Windows and Linux only).
   -d, --download-folder=<pathToDownloadFolder>
-                            The folder in which downloaded albums must be extracted.
+                            The folder in which downloaded releases must be extracted.
-                            The following structure is considered: <pathToDownloadFolder>/<artist>/<year> - <album>.
+                            The following structure is considered: <pathToDownloadFolder>/<artist>/<year> - <release>.
                             (default: current folder)
+  -e, --skip-failed-releases
+                            Skip releases that fail to download after the specified number of retries.
   -f, --audio-format=<audioFormat>
                             The chosen audio format of the files to download (default: vorbis).
                             Possible values: flac, wav, aac-hi, mp3-320, aiff-lossless, vorbis, mp3-v0, alac.
   -h, --help                Display this help message.
-  -r, --retries=<retries>   Amount of retries when downloading an album.
+  -r, --retries=<retries>   Amount of retries when downloading a release (default: 3).
-  -t, --timeout=<timeout>   Timeout in ms before giving up an HTTP connection.
+  -t, --timeout=<timeout>   Timeout in ms before giving up an HTTP connection (default: 50000).
-  -e, --skip-failed-albums
-                            Skip albums that fail to download after the specified number of retries.
-                            Without this flag, an error will be thrown and processing will stop.

 ```

 ## Bandcamp authentication